Thinksky5124/SVTAS/README.md

 # **Important!**
 **Warning**
-- This repo **main** branch are under develop so it will have much bug, because it doesn't test completely!
+- This repo **main** branch are under development so it will have much bugs, because it doesn't test completely!

 **Note**
 - If you want to reproduce [paper](https://arxiv.org/pdf/2209.13808.pdf), please checkout branch to **svtas-paper**!